Skip to main content

 Medical debt is the leading cause of bankruptcy.
 One accident, one diagnosis, one emergency surgery can create $50,000-$500,000 in bills.
 Every option above—even flawed ones—beats no coverage.

-Critical Warnings for 2026
+Critical Changes Already in Effect for 2026

-Two major changes could reshape these options:
+Two major changes have reshaped these options: